zack2016/smarthome/modules/admin/README.md

 ## Requirements

-This module is running under SmmartHomeNG versions beyond v1.5.1.
+This module is running under SmmartHomeNG versions beyond develop version v1.5d.
 It requires Python >= 3.4 as well as ... .
 You can install the libraries (python modules) with:

 ```
 (sudo apt-get install ...)